johanzi/crispr_cas9_arabidopsis/synthego_pipeline.md

-Define target site with Synthego
+Define target sites with Synthego
 ===

 In this example, we want to knockout *FLOWERING LOCUS T* (AT1G65480) by targeting the exon 2.